alexbasaric/alexbasaric.github.io/dad.md

 He is lovingly remembered by his devoted wife of 64 years, Milena; his cherished children, Aleksandar (Snezana) and Lidia (Nebojsa); and his adored grandchildren, Marko, Filip, Katarina, and Luka.

-Born in Kragujevac, Serbia, on September 2, 1937, Doca spent much of his life in three cities: Bečej in his youth, Belgrade from the mid-1960s, and Toronto from the mid- to late-1990s.
+Born in Kragujevac, Serbia, on September 2, 1937, Doca spent much of his life in three cities: Bečej in his youth, Belgrade from the mid-1950s, and Toronto from the late-1990s.

 Doca was an engineer both by education and by nature.
 He approached every challenge with enthusiasm, curiosity, and precision—whether it was an engineering project at work, repairing his own car, or building custom-made furniture for his family home.